Sickness or injury

-If you have a medical emergency while abroad, officials at the nearest Canadian government office can help.
-We can provide the following services:
+If you have a medical emergency while abroad, officials at the nearest Canadian government office can help provide the following services:

 - Provide a list of physicians, clinics and hospitals.

-- Contact the next of kin or person designated in a power of attorney to make decisions in case of incapacity.
+- Contact your next of kin or person designated in a power of attorney to make decisions in case of incapacity.

 - Provide assistance for medical evacuation and safe transfer including liaison with service providers.